-Get all medical possibilities checked and ruled out.
+Try if you can to get medical possibilities checked and ruled out first.
 Physical and mental health can be linked so if there is pain, infection or certain conditions present it can affect the ability to think straight.
 The following conditions can affect brain function and require medical attention:

 - Hypertension – high blood pressure